Freight Shipping from Buffalo to Long Beach

 How much does it cost to ship freight from Buffalo to Long Beach?

-Full truckload (FTL) rates from Buffalo, NY to Long Beach, CA currently range from $6,149-$7,579 for a standard dry van load over the 2,860-mile route.
+Full truckload (FTL) rates from Buffalo, NY to Long Beach, CA currently range $6,149-$7,579 (roughly $2.18-$2.68 per mile over 2,860 miles).
 LTL shipments typically cost $1,773-$2,831 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Buffalo to Long Beach?